-Location: Quinta do Lago, Portugal
+Location: Rua Nova do Carvalho, Lisbon, Portugal

 Design Team: Carla Gonçalves, Ricardo Aboim Inglez, Tiago Pereira

 Photographs: FG+SG Fotografia de Arquitectura, Cortesia de José Adrião Artquitectos